-I) Quid Pro Quo harrasment by a school employee: harassment where the abuser offers a benefit in exchange for sexual favors.
-Example: if a professor says they will give you an "A" if you have sex with them.

-II) Conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access.
-Example: a combination of frequent and inappropriate touching, name calling, stalking, and sexual advances.
-Something that happened only once occasion may not meet this definition.
-III) Conduct that meets the federal law's definition of sexual assault, stalking, dating violence, and domestic violence.
+- I) Quid Pro Quo harrasment by a school employee: harassment where the abuser offers a benefit (example: a good grade) in exchange for sexual favors. - II) Conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access.
+Name calling on only one occasion does not meet this definition. - III) Conduct that meets the federal law's definition of sexual assault, stalking, dating violence, and domestic violence.
 See the Clery Act and the Violence Against Women Act (VAWA).